 - four flats, with a bedroom, en-suite, private lounge and mini kitchen for those building their independent skills.
 There is a separate communal lounge, kitchen, and laundry for these residents.

-Our in house multi-disciplinary team includes a Responsible Clinician, GP, Experienced Residential Manager, Rehabilitation Facilitators, Specialist Learning Disability Nurse, Psychology Assistant, Speech and Language Therapist and Occupational Assistant.
+Our in house therapeutic team includes an experienced Registered Manager, Assistant Psychologist, Speech and Language Therapist and Occupational Therapist.
 All staff receive high standards of mandatory training, and additional training is continually provided in areas relating to the empowerment and skills building of individuals with learning disabilities.

 - A Care Programme Approach and outcome-focused care pathway to ensure community participation and skills enhancing opportunities, in a safe and well planned way, with a focus on developing greater independence